hamlet-io/docs/docs/getting-started/create-cmdb.md

 The Configuration Management Database (CMDB) is the heart of hamlet.
 It contains the configuration, infrastructure code and state of your hamlet deployed infrastructure.

-CMDBs use a file based structure with a strict directory layout that hamlet uses to build its configuration using an overlay style approach.
-We won't go into too much depth at this stage.
-If you'd like to know more about it head to the [navigating the cmdb how-to guide](/how-to/define/navigate-the-cmdb).
+CMDBs use a file based structure with a strict directory layout which hamlet uses to build its configuration. hamlet uses nested CMDBs of differing types to compile a solution using an overlay approach - but we won't go into too much depth at this stage!

+If you'd like to deep dive however, head to the [navigating the cmdb](/how-to/define/navigate-the-cmdb) how-to guide to learn more.

 ### Generating the CMDB

-We can start a CMDB using the CLI.
+We can start a new CMDB using the CLI.

-1. Create a new directory that will be used for the CMDB.
-This directory contains your infrastructure and should be treated as code.
+1. Create a new directory that will be used for the main CMDB which is effectively the top scope.
+This directory will contain your entire infrastructure and should be treated as code.

     :::info
-    This directory is generally added to your source control provider to share the configuration with your team or CI deployments
+    This directory is generally added to your source control provider to share the configuration with your team or CI deployments.
     :::

     ```bash
-    mkdir ~/hamlet_hello/mycmdb
+    mkdir -p ~/hamlet_hello/mycmdb
     ```

-1. Change into the directory and create the root.json file.
+1. Change into the directory and create the `root.json` file.
 This file tells hamlet where the top of the CMDB file structure is.

     ```bash
     cd ~/hamlet_hello/mycmdb
     echo '{}' > root.json
     ```

-1. Now that we have the root defined let's add our tenant.
-The tenant represents your overall hamlet deployment.
-This can be a single application with a single cloud account or all of your applications and all of their cloud accounts. hamlet allows you to define your infrastructure in a standardised way based on your deployment requirements.
+1. Now that we have the root defined let's add our `tenant` CMDB.
+The tenant CMDB represents your overall hamlet deployment.
+This could well be a single application with a single cloud account, or **all** of your applications and **all** of their cloud accounts. hamlet allows you to define your infrastructure in a standardised way based on your deployment requirements.

     We can create a tenant using the hamlet CLI.
 It will create the files and folder structure that we need and ask some questions to fill in the gaps.